Estrogen Dominance – Part 1

 - Deficiency of Vitamin B6 and Magnesium.
 Both of these are necessary for the neutralization of estrogen in the liver.
 Too much estrogen also tends to create deficiencies of zinc, magnesium and B vitamins.
 These are all important constituents of hormonal balance.

-- Increased sugar, fast food and processed food.
+- Excessive intake of sugar, fast food and processed food.
 Intake of these leads to a depletion of magnesium.

 - Allergies, including asthma, hives, rash, sinus congestion